ayushk16/life-skills-track/tiny-habits.md

 ## 8. Pick one habit that you would like to do more of?
 What are the steps that you can take to make it make the cue obvious or the habit more attractive or easy and or response satisfying?

-I would like to add workout in my life
+I would like to add a workout in my life

-- As being a healthy person it's important to go to gym in morning.
+- As a healthy person it's important to go to the gym in the morning.
-- I'll click one photo after every work out session.
+- I'll click one photo after every workout session.
 - I'll start with cardio and end with a stretching session.
-- I'll reward my self with a spa session at weekends.
+- I'll reward myself with a spa session at weekends.

 ## 9. Pick one habit that you would like to eliminate or do less of?
 What are the steps that you can take to make it make the cue invisible or the process unattractive or hard or the response unsatisfying?

-I would like to quit lazyness.
+I would like to quit laziness.

-- As being a active person it's important to avoid lazy ness.
+- As an active person it's important to avoid laziness.
-- I look unatractive to others when i yawn.
+- I look unattractive to others when I yawn.
-- when i feel sleepy i'll go wash my face.
+- when I feel sleepy I'll go wash my face.
-- when im idel i do pushups.
+- When I'm idel i do pushups.